ghostzero0018/uvlarm_y2y2/README.md

 ### `launch`

-Includes YAML files for launching various components of the robot system.
+Includes YAML files for launching various components of the robot system (In the folder only containing the launch files that is validated).

 - **`launch_basic_move_integ.yaml`**: Launches the basic movement of the robot within one script code.
 - **`launch_basic_move.yaml`**: Launches the basic movement of the robot with two script codes.